GRAAL-Research/DeepRM/README.md

 The files containing the hyperparameters impacting the runs are mostly found in `config/config.yaml` and `config/grid_search_override.yaml`.
 Depending on the chosen task, whether the run is saved in Weights & Biases, and the chosen device, other hyperparameters are found in the corresponding .yaml files in `config/dataset`, `config/log`, and `config/training`.

-Take a look at the `hyperparameters_dictionary.txt` to learn more about the effect of every tunable hyperparameter.
+Take a look at the `hyperparameters_dictionary.txt` to learn more about the effect of many tunable hyperparameters.

 ### BiBTeX